What this page is about

 Nokia 6300

-North Atlantic hurricane start as small groups of showers being in the right place at the right time, often near the Cape Verde islands.
+• North Atlantic hurricane start as groups of showers, often near the Cape Verde islands.
 Very small differences in initial position and surrounding conditions can lead to markedly different behaviour.

 Skill graph

-For T=0, large scale analysis will be good (although that is not trues for small scale detail).
-By five days, skill will be appreciable but forecasts will not be completely reliable.
-By seven days skill will be less and forecasts rather hit and miss.
+Up to a few days, skill will be appreciable although forecasts will not be completely reliable.
+By six or seven days skill will be less and forecasts rather hit and miss.
 By 15 days there will be no skill at all.

 Communication